attmme/DistanceFilter/README.md

 ## Running tests

-To run all tests localted in 'tests' folder, we will stay in the main folder and type the next code in the terminal.
+To run all tests localted in 'tests' folder, we will stay in the main folder and type the next code in the terminal / console.

     $ npm test

-If everything went correctly, we will see the following message.
+If everything went well, we will see the following message.

     PASS  tests/customers.test.js
     PASS  tests/harvesine.test.js